chrismp/chrismp.github.io/_posts/2099-01-01-metacritic-video-games.md

 Known for its popular "Crash Bandicoot" games for the Sony Playstation in the 1990s, Naughty Dog earned high marks from players and critics in the 2000s with its "Jak and Daxter" series for the Playstation 2.
 During this decade, all of Naughty Dog's games got user scores ranging from 7.7 to 8.7, well above the 7.5 needed for a game to be considered "good" by Metacritic users.
 Naughty Dog continued to receive high marks this decade with its "Uncharted" and "The Last of Us" series.
 The 2013 release of "The Last of Us" for PS3 was the company's highest-rated game on Metacritic, earning critical acclaim with a Metascore of 95 and a player score of 9.1.

 Square Enix also retained relatively high ratings from players from 2000 to 2016, but not as much as Naughty Dog.
 Known for its popular "Final Fantasy" series, which started with a game of the same name in 1987, Square Enix's median user score fell from 7.6 in the 2000s to 7.5 for the 2010s so far.
 This means half the games the company has made so far have been rated "good" by players.

+## Smaller developers are also getting worse

+Big developers are not the only targets for players' increasing dislike for video games.
+Smaller game makers also earned lower Metacritic user scores this decade compared to the 2000s.

+I grouped developers into four categories based on how many user votes they got on Metacritic: 5,000+ votes, 1,000-4,999, 500-999, and less than 500.

+Across all my developer size categories, user ratings dropped between the 2000s and 2010s.
+The median user score for developers who got 5,000+ votes 8.2 in the 2000s, 7.3 this decade.
+For developers that got 1,000-4,999 votes, the median score dropped from 7.8 to seven.

 CRITICS THAT OUR MOST/LEAST IN SYNC WITH PLAYER OPINIONS